AnthonyCxx/Notes-and-Writeups/Python/Object-oriented Programming/Dataclasses.md

 If you manually implement a dunder method like \_\_init\_\_ and _init_ is _True_, then the manual implemention will override the automatically-generated one.

 ### init
+_init_ automatically creates a constructor for the dataclass.
+The arguments for the constructor should be passed in the same order that the data members are declared in the dataclass (in this case, x then y).

 _init_ is _True_ by default.

 ### repr
+_repr_ creates a string representation of the class.
+The string representation of a Point object where x=10 and y=20 would look like
+`Point(x=10, y=20)`.

 _repr_ is _True_ by default.